 Prerequisites: MCB 102

-Molecular biology of prokaryotic and eukaryotic cells and their viruses.
-Mechanisms of DNA replication, transcription, translation.
+Molecular biology and biochemical processes of prokaryotic and eukaryotic cells and their viruses.
 Structure of genes and chromosomes.
+Mechanisms of DNA replication, repair and recombination.
 Regulation of gene expression.
-Biochemical processes and principles in membrane structure and function, intracellular trafficking and subcellular compartmentation, cytoskeletal architecture, nucleocytoplasmic transport, signal transduction mechanisms, and cell cycle control.
+Transcription, RNA processing, RNA interference.
+Translation, protein folding and modification.
+Intracellular trafficking and subcellular compartmentalization.
 (F,Sp)

 Prerequisites: 110 (may be taken concurrently).
 Experimental techniques of biochemistry and molecular biology, designed to accompany the lectures in 100B and 110.
 (F,Sp)